 Rattlesnake Roundup

 The snakes are NEVER harmed during this event!
-Hunters licensed by the Fish and Boat Commission catch, measure, and mark the snakes so that they can be promptly returned safely to the location in which they were originally found.
+Hunters licensed by the PA Fish and Boat Commission catch, measure, and mark the snakes so that they can be promptly returned safely to the location in which they were originally found.

-Education is an important part of the event,
+Education is an important part of the event, as the sign at left indicates.

 The top sign points out a few snake "facts" and attempts to clarify the "fiction" and untruths that some people believe about the reptiles.